jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

    * averaged PG
    * averaged IA mark

-Specifically, the Scaled Mark (SM) is calculated as
+Specifically, the Scaled Mark is calculated as

 <center>